muhamuttaqien/AI-Lab/deep-learning/visual-learning/README.md

-My explorations in computer vision.
+My explorations of visual learning.